 Some states require students to possess some specific medical assistant certification.
 So, if you want to work in a particular state, check its requirements thoroughly.

 If you want to pursue a certification that has been around longer and is widely preferred by students, you can choose RMA and CMA.
 On the other hand, the diploma program must meet the established educational standards.
-It must be accredited by the authorized entity such as the Accrediting Bureau of Health Education Schools (ABHES) or Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+It must be accredited by an authorized entity such as the ABHES or CAAHEP.

 The Focus of Certification/Diploma